Choosing a retirement community:

 An age-restricted community may feel odd if you’re used to having younger people in your neighborhood.
-You might also find there are restrictions regarding your children and grandchildren, says John Brady, co-author of Baby Boomers Guide to Selecting a Retirement Community and founder and editor of Topretirements.com “There may be rules about how long the grandkids or visitors under age 55 can stay with you,” he says.
-And what if your adult children need to move home while they look for work?
-Find out whether the community’s rules will allow you to take in an adult child for an extended period.
+You might also find there are restrictions regarding children and grandchildren, says John Brady, co-author of Baby Boomers Guide to Selecting a Retirement Community and founder and editor of Topretirements.com.
+“There may be rules about how long the grandkids or visitors under age 55 can stay with you,” he says.
+And what if you have adult children who need to move home while they look for work?
+Find out whether the community’s rules will allow you to take in an adult child for an extended period

-Closely review the homeowners association’s covenants, conditions and restrictions of the homeowners association (HOA).
+Closely review the covenants, conditions and restrictions of the homeowners association (HOA).
 There may be rules about what changes you can make to your house or even what color you can paint your front door, Brady says.
 More crucial might be questions relating to your estate plan, says Debra Greenberg, director and product management executive, Personal Retirement Solutions, Investment Solutions Group at Bank of America.
-If you plan to leave your home to your children or other younger family members, they may inherit HOA dues or condo fees associated with owning the residence or other encumbrances of the community, and the age restrictions could complicate their ability to take ownership.
+If you plan to leave your home to your children or other younger family members, they may inherit HOA dues or condo fees associated with owning the residence or other encumbrances of the community, and the age restrictions could complicate their ability to live in the community.
 It’s a good idea to discuss this asset with your attorney and spell out how you want it managed in your estate plan before you buy, Greenberg suggests.

-You may find additional clues if you ask to see homeowners association minutes and audited financial statements.
+You may find additional clues if you ask to see HOA minutes and audited financial statements.
 The minutes can give you a sense of how well your prospective neighbors get along and alert you to ongoing community concerns.
 The financial statements will show whether the association is financially solvent.
 If the community lacks funding to maintain its pool or golf course, for example, you might be hit with a large assessment a year or two after you move in.